musaubrian/alx-system_engineering-devops/0x0B-ssh/README.md

-# we take allok at SSH
+# we take a look at SSH